Who am I?

 From February 2005 to August 2016, I worked full-time at the University of Auckland first as editor of Ingenio magazine and other projects and then as Publications Team Leader for all the University's major publications: Ingenio, the Annual Report, Auckland Now, University News as well as working on the web and pioneering the development of the University's staff intranet.

-I now work part-time at the University of Auckland as the Media Relations Adviser for the Faculty of Arts and the Auckland Bioengineering Institute.
+I continued to work part-time at the University of Auckland as the Media Relations Adviser for the Faculty of Arts and the Auckland Bioengineering Institute until February 2019.

 In 2014 I graduated from University of Auckland with a Masters of Creative Writing.
 My novel, Gone To Pegasus, which came out of that course was published in March 2018 by Makaro Press.